mozillascience/fellows-class-2016/danielle/Project-brief-template.md

 **The proposal:**

-What are the core ideas of your project?
+What are the *core ideas* of your project?
 - Impact/influence?
 - Inform/educate?
 - Facilitate/remove barriers?
 - Transfom?
 What will be different?
 What will people do differently?

-Brainstorm here and get your core ideas down to 2-3 concepts.
+>Brainstorm here to get central concepts down to *2-3 core ideas*.

 What resources are required for the project to succeed?
 - Money?
+- Time?
+- Collaborations?
-Time?
-Collaborations?
-Infrastructure?
+- Infrastructure?

 What is the minimum viable version of your project?
 - How will you know when the project is done?